 What is tuberculosis (TB)?

 Tuberculosis, also known as TB, is a serious disease.
-TB is caused by bacteria that spread through the air when a person with contagious TB coughs, sneezes, sings, or talks.
+TB is caused by bacteria that spread through the air when a person with contagious TB in their lungs coughs, sneezes, sings, or talks.

 TB usually affects the lungs, but can also affect other parts of the body like glands, bones, joints, kidneys, the brain, and reproductive organs.

 TB can be cured.
-In British Columbia, medicines to prevent TB, or to cure TB are provided without cost through Provincial TB Service Clinics and public health units.
+In British Columbia, medicines to prevent TB, or to cure TB are free through Provincial TB Service Clinics and public health units.

 For more information on TB, see HealthLinkBC File #51a Tuberculosis (TB).